We're open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

 The book's location is listed as offsite storage.
 What does this mean?

-We also keep books and other collection material in storage that's located away from the Library.
-We’ve listed the location this material as offsite storage in the catalogue.
+We also keep books and other collection material in storage that's not located at the Library.
+In the catalogue we’ve listed the location as offsite storage for material not stored at the Library.

 See Using the Library's collections for more information about requesting offsite material.